Black Bean Steamed Clams

 - 1 tsp. minced Ginger;

-First, mix together the stock, wine, oyster sauce and the sugar, if you are using it, and set this aside to use as the base for the steaming sauce.
+- Mix together the stock, wine, oyster sauce and the sugar, if you are using it, and set aside for the moment.

-Arrange the clams in little serving dishes (I used just two but smaller portions would look very pretty as well), and spoon over the sauce, making sure you don’t leave behind the bits of garlic and onion.
-Now, scatter over the chili and black beans.
+- Arrange the clams in little serving dishes, and spoon over the sauce, making sure to include the bits of garlic and onion.

-Steam your dishes for 7 or 8 minutes, scatter over the green scallion segments and serve.
+- Steam your dishes for 7 or 8 minutes, scatter over the reserved green scallion segments and serve immediately.